 The Securities Division maintains strategic partnerships with other agencies and nonprofit organizations in order to further educational efforts.
-These partners include the North American Securities Administrators Association (NASAA), the U.S. Securities and Exchange Commission, the Arizona Attorney General, the Maricopa Elder Abuse Prevention Alliance (MEAPA) and the Elder Fraud Prevention Task Force.
+These partners include the North American Securities Administrators Association (NASAA), the U.S. Securities and Exchange Commission, the Arizona Attorney General and the Financial Industry Regulatory Authority (FINRA).